A Father's DreambyMSTarot©

 "You had him killed for his meat?" she says more than asks.

-"Yes I did.
+"Yes, I did.
 I helped his mother deliver him.
-I cleaned him with a blanket, guided him to his first meal, feed him for a year on the finest grass this farm can grow and when it was time I took him to the processing plant and...well... yes I had him killed for his meat."
+I cleaned him with a blanket, guided him to his first meal, feed him for a year on the finest grass this farm can grow and, when it was time, I took him to the processing plant and ...
+Well ... yes, I had him killed for his meat."
 I cut a second piece.
-"He dress out at enough meat to feed one person for eight months.
+"He dressed out at enough meat to feed one person for eight months.
 I sold some of it to a local steak house.
 I sold his hide to a leather maker for the cost of the processing.
-Everything else I sold to cover the vet bills.
-So I have a total investment of a year of my life looking out for him in exchange for a half year of food for myself.
-So I was thanking him for his life."
+Everything else I sold to cover the vet bills and feed cost.
+So, I have a total investment of a year of my life looking out for him in exchange for a half year of food for myself.
+I was thanking him for his life."

 She moves the fork back away from her mouth.

 "That makes him sound almost like a pet."
 She looks at the steak with a bit of distaste.
 "Okay, that story may make me a vegetarian."

 "He wasn't a pet.
 Smokey, Pepper, and Blackie are pets.
 The cows, chickens, pigs, rabbits and ducks are either food or make the food that sustains me.
 I give my life to see to it that they have the best life they can.
 I give them the best quality feed, be it the grass I feed the cows on, the garden scraps the pigs eat, or the endless supplies of bugs that the bird takes care of for me.
 They live well and eat well.
 I live well and eat well."
 I point to her steak.
 "It's an insult to the memory of his life to let him go to waste."

 Slowly hesitantly she takes a bite.
 I smile when I see her roll her eyes up and moan.

 "Oh god, that's delicious."
 I hear her say around the piece of meat.